 The following sections outline the information that will be collected within the application site.
 The site will collect information via drop downs, free text boxes and uploads.
-A checklist is included at the end of this document highlighting each individual upload that you will need to submit your application successfully.
+A checklist is included in the online application highlighting each individual upload that you will need to submit your application successfully.